awsdocs/aws-glue-developer-guide/doc_source/dev-endpoint-notebook-server-considerations.md

 **To set up access to the notebook server**

 1. If your local desktop is running Windows, you need a way to run commands SSH and SCP to interact with the Amazon EC2 instance\.
-Instructions to connect can be found in the Amazon EC2 documentation\.
-For more information, see [Connecting to Your Linux Instance from Windows Using PuTTY](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html)
+You can find instructions for connecting in the Amazon EC2 documentation\.
+For more information, see [Connecting to Your Linux Instance from Windows Using PuTTY](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html)\.

 1. You can connect to your Zeppelin notebook using an HTTPS URL\.
 This requires a Secure Sockets Layer \(SSL\) certificate on your Amazon EC2 instance\.
 The notebook server must provide web browsers with a certificate to validate its authenticity and to allow encrypted traffic for sensitive data such as passwords\.

    **If you have an SSL certificate from a certificate authority \(CA\)**, copy your SSL certificate key store onto the Amazon EC2 instance into a path that the `ec2-user` has write access to, such as `/home/ec2-user/`\.
 See the AWS Glue console notebook server details for the scp command to **Copy certificate**\.
-For example, open a terminal window, and type the following command:
+For example, open a terminal window, and enter the following command:

    ```
    scp -i ec2-private-key keystore.jks ec2-user@dns-address-of-ec2-instance:~/keystore.jks